mb09h530/Overleaf-tutorial/README.md

 ![](file_history.PNG)

-If you are not happy with some of the changes made, you can restore an older version of the document by clicking on resotre file.
+If you are not happy with some of the changes made, you can restore an older version of the document by clicking on _resotre file_.

 ![](restore_file.PNG)

 This will bring you back to an older version.
-You can also save certain versions of your document by clicking on the VERSIONS button.
+You can also save certain versions of your document by clicking on the _VERSIONS_ button.
 This allows you to attach a label to your version.

 ![](label_version.PNG)